kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-002-data-structure-and-data-types/02-abstract-data-type.md

 | ----------------------------------------------------- |
 | - Choosing a data representation. |
 | - Choosing a suitable algorithm for each of the operations. |

+> - The chosen data representation must represent all possible <br />
+    values of the Abstract Data type.

+> - And the chosen algorithms must be consistent with the chosen <br />
+    representation.